khaleahcia/codecademy/README.md

 8. Getting Ready for Physics Class
 You are a physics teacher preparing for the upcoming semester.
 You want to provide your students with some functions that will help them calculate some fundamental physical properties.

+**Strings**
+Learn all about the Python string object.
+Figure out how to automatically create, rearrange, reassign, disassemble, and reassemble blocks of text!

+9. Thread Shed
+You’ve recently been hired as a cashier at the local sewing hobby shop, Thread Shed.
+Some of your daily responsibilities involve tallying the number of sales during the day, calculating the total amount of money made, and keeping track of the names of the customers.
+Unfortunately, the Thread Shed has an extremely outdated register system and stores all of the transaction information in one huge unwieldy string called daily_sales.
+All day, for each transaction, the name of the customer, amount spent, types of thread purchased, and the date of sale is all recorded in this same string.
+Your task is to use your Python skills to iterate through this string and clean up each transaction and store all the information in easier-to-access lists.